turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-contract-from-ethereum.md

 ````

 We also added the [Reentrancy Guard](https://github.com/pkdcryptos/OpenZeppelin-openzeppelin-solidity/blob/master/contracts/utils/ReentrancyGuard.sol) contract to protect against nested calls to our faucet.
-We didn't need to add this for our faucet to be functional, but why not add some security while we can?
+We didn't need to add this for our faucet to be functional, but we should follow best practices to secure our code and protect our users and ourselves.

 To complete our contract and have it work for both Celo and cUSD, we have to update our withdraw function.

 Everything else stays the same.
 Our logging events for withdrawals and deposits don't change.
 Our recieve function stays the same.

-We need to add an additional parameter to our withdraw function that specifies which ERC-20 token to withdraw.
+We need to add an additional parameter to the withdraw() function signature that allows us to specify a token name to the faucet.
+Then we will be able to send that token out of our faucet and to the user who requests a payout based on the name of the requested token.

 ````
     function withdraw(uint256 withdraw_amount, address token) public {